elastic/kibana/FUNCTIONS.md

 fit | *string* | Algorithm to use for fitting series to the target time span and interval.
 Available: average, nearest, none, scale

 #### .graphite()
-Pull data from grahite.
+Pull data from graphite.
 Configure your graphite server in timelion.json

 Argument | Accepts | Description
 --- | --- | ---